 We hope you’ll become a 1952 member by naming the ARL as a beneficiary in your will, living trust, life insurance policy, pension plan or charitable trust.
-For more information please download the packet to the right or contact Ashley Mikulsky, VP of Development at 610-621-4402 or email@example.com
+For more information please download the packet to the right or contact Ashley Mikulsky, Chief Development Officer at 610-621-4402 or email@example.com

-To learn more about including the ARL in your estate, please complete this form online by clicking HERE or download and mail the ESTATE PLANNED GIVING NOTIFICATION FORM to our attention at the address below.
+To notify the ARL that you have included us in your estate, please complete this form online by clicking HERE or download and mail the ESTATE PLANNED GIVING NOTIFICATION FORM to our attention at the address below.
 Thank you!

 IMPORTANT INFORMATION FOR GIFTS